Adversarial Learning with Cost-Sensitive Classes: Experiments

 \subsection{CIFAR100}

 In this section, we will test our proposed methods on a larger, more realistic dataset.
 On the CIFAR100 dataset, the simple LeNet network will no longer be applicable.
 Therefore, ResNet18 is adopted as the structure of the model.
-The following is the introduction of some hyperparameters: Learning rate is 0.1.
-And it will be halved every 60 epochs; epochs are 180; batch size is 256; optimizer is SGD; the constant in cost matrix is 10.
+The following is the introduction of some hyperparameters: Learning rate is 0.1 at begin, and it will be dropped by half every 60 epochs; epochs are 180; batch size is 256; optimizer is SGD; the constant in cost matrix is 10.
 When training CSA and CSE + ADV, alternate training modes of clean examples and adversarial examples are adopted.
 All adversarial examples in training are generated by PGD.

 Since CIFAR100 has 100 classes, it would be a waste of time to train $100\times 3$ models (ADV, CSA and CSE) if each class is protected once.
 Therefore, as shown in Table \ref{tab:cifar100_total}, we only show partial results since CIFAR100 contains 100 classes.
 Nevertheless, we find our methods improve insignificantly adversarial robustness of model on deeper neural networks and more complicated datasets.
 To find the failure reason, we further explore the convolutional layer's fuzziness in ResNet18.
 Fig. \ref{fig:cifar100_fuzziness} shows the fuzziness of convolutional layer parameters in ResNet18 on CIFAR100.
 For the CSE model, the protected label is 21.
 We discover that the fuzziness of convolutional layer parameters is almost hard to become small on CIFARI100.
 The fuzziness of each convolutional layer in the STD model is almost identical to that of the CSE model.
 We think this is due to the depth of the network.
 And the proposed optimization algorithm cannot well control the fuzziness of parameters in the deep network convolutional layer, so the proposed method cannot improve the robustness of the model.
 As a result, in shallow neural networks, we can add a regular term ($Fuzziness(\mathbf{W_{conv}})$) to control convolutional layer parameters' fuzziness, but this method may not be effective for deep networks.
 If some skills can make the deep network's convolutional layer parameters follow the Min-Max property, we speculate that the network should also have stronger adversarial robustness.